--THINK AHEAD--

 AVERAGE REVENUE is always = PRICE

-A firm WITH NO MARKET POWER has to accept the market price and has NO ABILITY TO SELL MORE BY LOWERING ITS PRICE, nor THE ABILITY TO SELL LESS BY RAISING ITS PRICE, hence if it ALWAYS RECEIVES THE SAME PRICE each time then the following must be true:
+A firm WITH NO MARKET POWER has to accept the market price and has NO DESIRE TO SELL MORE BY LOWERING ITS PRICE, nor THE ABILITY TO SELL LESS BY RAISING ITS PRICE, hence if it ALWAYS RECEIVES THE SAME PRICE each time then the following must be true:

 --P * Q = TR therefore TR/Q = P = AR--